 Minnesota Opera’s world premiere production of Silent Night was commissioned and developed through the Minnesota Opera New Works Initiative.
-The HD video recording of Silent Night (recorded on November 17th) is also funded through the New Works Initiative, a seven-year, $7 million program designed to invigorate the opera repertoire with an infusion of new and contemporary works.
+The HD video recording of Silent Night (recorded on November 17, 2011) was also funded through the New Works Initiative, a seven-year, $7 million program designed to invigorate the opera repertoire with an infusion of new and contemporary works.
 Through this Initiative, Silent Night and the other contemporary works we champion will be given life well beyond these performances in the Twin Cities.

 Fortunately, the landscape has changed.
 Now, new American opera has never been more popular.
 Minnesota Opera is grateful to its audience for nearly a half-century of support of new and contemporary opera.
 The New Works Initiative has been guided and supported by the committee listed on this page.
 They have helped the company deepen its role as a leader in the production of new work.